sifferman/labs-with-cva6/labs/branch-prediction.md

 ### Part 2 Questions

 1. Share your modified `"bht.sv"` that implements the global two-level adaptive branch predictor.
 2. What specifications did you decide on for your predictor?
 What is your BHT index generation algorithm?
 How wide is your GHR?
-How which address bits do you use for your address?
+Which address bits do you use for your address?
 3. Briefly explain your reasoning behind the BHT index generation algorithm you chose.
-4. What are your hit percentages for each of the [bp benchmarks](https://github.com/sifferman/labs-with-cva6/tree/main/programs/bp)?
-Briefly explain the hit rate percentages you see for each file.
-5. Compare the performance of the [bp benchmarks](https://github.com/sifferman/labs-with-cva6/tree/main/programs/bp) after choosing 3 new values for `NR_ENTRIES`.
+5. Compare the performance of the [bp benchmarks](https://github.com/sifferman/labs-with-cva6/tree/main/programs/bp) for 3 different values of `NR_ENTRIES`.
 Display the hit rates and explain your findings.

 ## Global Branch Predictor Specifications